bcnmy/docs/docs/tutorials/sessionkeys/batchedTransferWithSession.md

   )
 ```

+Congrats! you have successfully integrated the batched session router module.
 Expand the code below to see the entire code:
 <details>

 ```typescript